 And Google notes that you’ll be able to customize Dark Theme so it’s not either totally on or off: “You can enable Dark Theme for your entire phone or for specific apps like Photos and Calendar,” according this recent blog post from Google.

 Better privacy and location control

 Navigating Google and Android privacy settings can be confusing.
-Android Q is intended to make controlling information like your location easier.
-For example, currently on Android, when managing if an app has access to your location, there are two choices—a yes or no.
+Android 10 is intended to make controlling information like your location easier.
+For example, in past versions of Android, when managing if an app has access to your location, there were two choices—a yes or no. Now, you should see a new choice: to share your location with an app only when you are actually using that app.

-But Stephanie Cuthbertson, the senior director for Android at Google, said during the I/O keynote event that Android will let you choose if an app can know your location always, never, or “only while using the app.”
-That last option is a great middle ground for people who want to take advantage of the ways that sharing your location with an app can be useful or essential (Uber needs to know where to pick you up, for example) but don’t want to always allow an app to know that information. iPhones already have a “While Using the App” option for location, and it’s great to see Android on the path to offering the same.
+That last option is a great middle ground for people who want to take advantage of the ways that sharing your location with an app can be useful or essential (Uber needs to know where to pick you up, for example) but don’t want to always allow an app to know that information. iPhones already have a “While Using the App” option for location, and it’s great to now see Android offering the same.

 Folding phone support

-Android Q has also been designed to work well with phones that fold, like the Samsung Galaxy Fold (which still doesn't have a release date due to issues with that folding screen).
-But Samsung debacle aside, this new version of Android will support handsets that fold through features like “screen continuity”—in other words, if you’re using an app on the front screen of a folding phone, and then you open the device to the tablet-sized screen, that app will then port itself over to the bigger internal screen.
+Android 10 has also been designed to work well with phones that fold, like the Samsung Galaxy Fold.
+This new version of Android will support handsets that fold through features like “screen continuity”—in other words, if you’re using an app on the front screen of a folding phone, and then you open the device to the tablet-sized screen, that app will then port itself over to the bigger internal screen.

 Curious to learn more?
 Check out the official Android 10 site, which is full of explainers and animations.

 A version of this post first appeared after the Google I/O conference in May.
 It has been updated since we first published it.